archivedrawer/tailwindcss-template/README.md

 # Template

-A template based on _Tailwind CSS_ and _Alpine.js_, both a front-end CSS and JavaScript framework, respectively, featuring _Font Awesome_ and _The New CSS Reset_
+A template based on Tailwind CSS and Alpine.js, both a front-end CSS and JavaScript framework, respectively, and featuring Font Awesome and The New CSS Reset.

 ## Features